Selenium Best Practices for Efficient & Reliable Tests

 Use assertions for critical failures that should stop the test immediately.
 Use verifications for less critical issues that you want to track but don't need to halt the entire test run.
 Understanding this difference gives you finer control over how your tests handle errors.

-Implement Data-Driven Testing
+Effective Data-Driven Testing with Selenium

 Data-driven testing lets you run the same test with various data sets, significantly expanding your test coverage without writing extra code.
 This is especially helpful for testing different input scenarios and boundary conditions, ensuring your application handles a wide range of user inputs.

-Maintain a Consistent Directory Structure
+Maintain a Clear Project Structure

 A well-organized project is easier to understand and work with.
 Maintain a consistent directory structure for your test files and resources.
 This makes it simple for everyone on the team to find what they need and collaborate effectively.